Language

 Board Game Arena supports Kalah with several rule options.
 BoardGameGeek stores the game page, versions, files, discussions, and links.
 For the mass audience, that can matter more than a federation stamp: people can find rules, play a game, and compare variants.

 On Toguz Arena, Kalah is also a useful gateway into the mancala family.
-A player can begin with Kalah online, understand bonus turns and empty-pit capture, and then move toward more culturally rooted disciplines such as Oware, Mangala, or Togyz Kumalak.
+A player can begin with Kalah online, read the English Kalah hub, check the complete Kalah rules, and then compare Kalah with Oware, Mangala, or Togyz Kumalak.

 Who really supports Kalah